 Toilet Paper Roll Penguin Craft – If you have some toilet paper tubes, you can have some penguins rolling around in no time.
 The kids will have a blast creating these waddling friends with some basic craft supplies!
 They’ll recycle that tube of cardboard into something fun to play with and learn about this cute winter animal at the same time.

 Puffy Paint Snowman – Kids will love building a snowman with this homemade puffy paint!
 First, they’ll make puffy paint with just a couple of supplies and then use it to paint their own snowman to give it a cool 3D look.
-Kids will then use classic snowman apparel to make sure their snowman is complete!

 Winter Activities For Kids

 These walrus worksheets are a fun winter activity for kids that will have them learning.
 They’ll learn about this tusked sea mammal when they label the walrus, work on handwriting practice, and complete a letter maze.
-These worksheets are great for preschoolers to kindergarteners to develop fine motor skills, letter recognition, and handling scissors.

 Your little cubs can practice counting as they connect the dots with these fun and cute polar bear dot to dot printables.
 As they go dot to dot, they’ll work on their fine motor control, number recognition, and counting up to 17.
-Once they complete the final picture, they can grab the crayon to color in these festive polar bears!

 Grab the scissors and these snowman cutting activity pages where our fun and silly snowman will guide kids through cutting different paths, matching the missing half of the snowmen, and counting.
-This is a great activity to keep the kids engaged and practicing essential skills while staying cozy indoors!
+This is a fun activity to keep the kids engaged and practicing essential skills while staying cozy indoors!

 Share With Us

-Did you make this craft with your kids or students?
+Did you make this activity with your kids or students?
 We’d love to feature them on our social media!

-For a chance to have your child’s craft featured, simply snap a picture of the completed project and post it to our Facebook page, email it to us directly by clicking here, or use #simpleeverydaymom on your social media!
+For a chance to have your child’s project featured, simply snap a picture of the completed project and post it to our Facebook page, email it to us directly by clicking here, or use #simpleeverydaymom on your social media!

 Snowman Name Craft